This review is synthesized. We’ve used the free tier and read extensively; we haven’t paid for the Pro tier yet.

 The verdict

-Three bananas.
+Three and a half bananas.
 The permissive content policy is a genuine differentiator.
 The quality inconsistency is a real limitation.
 If you’ve been frustrated by filter-heavy platforms and want something that won’t fight you on content, CrushOn is worth a look at this price point.
-Just go in knowing the quality ceiling is lower than the competition.
+Just go in knowing the quality ceiling is lower than platforms that trade content freedom for output polish.